CloudANClasses/AWS-Certified-Solutions-Architect---Associate-SAA-C03/Day03/README.md

 ## Day 3 AWS Billing & Account Management

+View and pay bills, analyze and govern your spending, and optimize your costs.

   - How to Use the AWS Management Console
   - Pricing Model of AWS, How AWS Charges
   - Understand the concept of Payments, Billings Preference